Food Justice Workshops

 - How groups can advocate for a rights-based approach to the social and environmental justice issues they see.

-These workshops are free, but we are prioritising groups who are marginalised by food justice issues or face greater barriers to policy participation.
+These workshops were free, with priority given to groups who are marginalised by food justice issues or face greater barriers to policy participation.

 - Friends of the Earth Scotland